Gary Tatintsian Gallery

 • (View a larger image of thumbnail 6 ) Thumbnail of additional image

-The Machine Zone (2019) is an installation of robotic birds that perform a repetitive algorithm of actions.
-The work refers to the 1950s experiments of the American psychologist Burrhus Frederic...
+The Machine Zone (2019) is an installation of robotic birds, each performing a repetitive algorithm of actions.
+The work draws inspiration from the 1950s experiments of American psychologist Burrhus Frederic...

-The Machine Zone (2019) is an installation of robotic birds that perform a repetitive algorithm of actions.
-The work refers to the 1950s experiments of the American psychologist Burrhus Frederic (B.F.)
-Skinner, in which he analyzed the behavior of small animals driven by a random reward system.
+The Machine Zone (2019) is an installation of robotic birds, each performing a repetitive algorithm of actions.
+The work draws inspiration from the 1950s experiments of American psychologist Burrhus Frederic (B.F.)
+Skinner, in which he studied the behavior of small animals subjected to a random reward system.
+Skinner's methodology involved providing subjects with a signal that prompted them to perform certain actions in exchange for rewards, illustrating how behavior can be shaped by environmental cues and contingencies.

 Close full details